Holmes on Homes: Season 7

 During the seventh season, Mike travels across Canada to help homeowners in other parts of the country, although a number remain within Ontario.
-Season seven is also notable for the formation of The Holmes Foundation, a charity organization affiliated with the show that promotes awareness of skilled trades (both to homeowners looking to hire them for renovations and to youth as a career choice), and its first project, the episode Lien on Me.
-The episodes are 1 hour long.
+Season seven is also notable for the formation of The Holmes Foundation, a charity organization affiliated with the show that promotes awareness of skilled trades (both to homeowners looking to hire them for renovations and to youth as a career choice), and its first project, the episode "Lien on Me".